Last Updated on

 In the 1960s however, Italian wines also became more refined, when stricter standards were enforced.
 And by then, and well before then, wine and wine pairings had become synonymous with Italian food culture.

 What kind of wines is Italy known for?

 Italy is considered to have an almost ideal climate for growing a variety of grapes, but it is perhaps best-known signature red wines such as Barbaresco, Barolo, and Brunello.
 Among white wines, favorites include Pinot Grigio, Prosecco, Saove and Arenis.

 The most prominent wine regions in Italy include Piedmont, Tuscany, Veneto, Emilia-Romagna, and Sicily.
 Do note that spaghetti can be paired with wines other than those from Italy–which we will discuss later.
-But taking a look at Italian wine culture as a whole show how prominent of a wine pairing culture exists.
+But taking a look at Italian wine culture as a whole shows how prominent of a wine pairing culture exists.